 The essay is also important because Michigan State is a moderately competitive school that has an acceptance rate of 71%, which means that 71 out of 100 students who apply to MSU are admitted each year.
 That means your essay is a key part of an admissions counselor's decision-making process.
 (If you're not familiar with the school's admissions requirements, be sure to check out this comprehensive guide on Michigan State's admittance policies.)

 Luckily for you, Michigan State doesn't require you to fill out an additional application supplement.
 In other words, the Michigan State admissions essay is the same essay you'll fill out for either the Common App or the Coalition App!
 But that also means that you only have one chance to help MSU's admissions counselors determine whether you're a good fit for the university.

 Now that you have a general idea about what the Michigan State admissions essay is and how to submit it, here are three final, important things to keep in mind:

-#1: MSU doesn’t favor one application over the other.
-They treat Common App and Coalition App submissions equally in their decision-making process.
-(If you’re still not sure which application to use, here’s a comprehensive guide that helps you choose the right one for you!)
+#1: MSU doesn't favor one application over the other.
+They treat their application system, Common App, and Coalition App submissions equally in their decision-making process.
+(If you're still not sure which application to use, here's a comprehensive guide that helps you choose the right one for you!)

 #2: You can only submit one application per academic year.
 So if you have both applications filled out, send one or the other—not both.
 Sending two applications can cause errors in the admissions system and lead to your application getting rejected.